List of Wife Swap (British TV series) episodes

 This is a list of episodes for Wife Swap, a British reality show that aired on Channel 4 from 7 January 2003 to 19 December 2009, and returned for a one-off Brexit special on 15 June 2017.
 There were 11 seasons, as well as a celebrity version.

-The exact number of episodes and their order is not definitively known.
-The Mirror reported in 2009 that the show had 83 episodes (which would total 84 after including the 2017 Brexit special).
-Banijay currently states there were 80 episodes.
-At least one episode was filmed but not aired.
-Sources further differ on which episodes belong to each season, for example, The Guardian reported that Season 7 had ended in 2006, but Channel 4 listed Season 7 episodes as first airing in 2008.
-The list on the Channel 4 website had some inconsistencies, for example, one Season 7 episode was listed by Channel 4 as first airing in November 2008 when media reports noted the same episode aired in May 2007, or the final episode was listed as part of Season 10 and not Season 11.
-For the purposes of this list, where seasons or dates are not known, episodes are ordered by their listing on major streaming platforms.
+Information is available about 79 episodes, plus one episode which was filmed but not aired.
+The Daily Mirror reported in 2009 that the show had 83 episodes (which would total 84 after including the 2017 Brexit special), while Banijay currently states there were 80 episodes.
+Sources differ on the exact order of episodes and which episodes belong to each season.
+(Note: The list on the Channel 4 website had some inconsistencies.
+For example, it listed Season 7 episodes as first airing in 2008 when The Guardian reported that Season 7 had ended in 2006; listed one Season 7 episode as first airing in November 2008 when media reports stated it aired in May 2007; or grouped the final episode of the series as part of Season 10 and not Season 11.)
+For the purposes of this list, where seasons or dates are not known, episodes are ordered by their entries on major streaming platforms.